mindspore-ai/docs/docs/mindpandas/docs/source_en/faq.md

 A: There are many possibilities for the engine failure to start.
 Some common reasons are listed below:

 - Reason 1: Redis port conflict.
    Solution: You can enter `ps -ef|grep redis` on the command line to check whether other redis services are running in the system, resulting in port conflicts.
-MindPandas' redis runs on port 6379 by default.
-If you need to modify it, you can modify the `redis_port` field in `mindpandas/dist_executor/modules/config/config.xml` in the MindPandas installation directory to other non-conflicting ports.
+MindSpore Pandas' redis runs on port 6379 by default.
+If you need to modify it, you can modify the `redis_port` field in `mindpandas/dist_executor/modules/config/config.xml` in the MindSpore Pandas installation directory to other non-conflicting ports.
 - Reason 2: etcd port conflict.
    Solution: You can enter `netstat -tunpl|grep -E "32379|32380"` in the command line to check whether the etcd port is occupied.
 If there is a conflict, please try to release the corresponding port.